-The Role of Proportional Stringency of Health-Protective Measures
+The Role of Proportional Stringency of Health-protective Measures

 Day-to-day variation in hospitalization load and stringency predicted uniquely day-to-day variation in all outcomes.
 Yet, the most striking and consistent pattern of findings concerns the hypothesized two-way interaction effects.
 The effect sizes of these interactions were in many cases the highest and their interplay qualified the observed main effects for hospitalization load and stringency.
 Our findings highlight the importance of approaching the psychological effects of the pandemic through the perspective of proportionality (or fit), rather than solely through the main effects of both.
-A comparison of the mean level differences of the four extreme cells (ie, high-low, strict-lenient) in Figure 6 provides a more detailed insight.
+A comparison of the mean level differences of the four extreme cells (i.e., high-low, strict-lenient) in Figure 3 provides a more detailed insight.
 Overall, the best outcomes are obtained when the stringency of the measures were proportional to the urgency of the epidemiological situation, as indexed by hospitalization load.
-In line with the proportionality hypothesis, strict measures come with more favorable outcomes in case of high hospitalization load, while lenient measures come with more favorable outcomes in case of low hospitalization load.
+In line with the proportionality hypothesis, strict measures come with more favorable outcomes in case of low hospitalization load.